abingdonpta/abingdonpta/content/posts/2022-10-10 Cardinal Courier/index.md

 Dear Abingdon Friends and Families,

 I am pleased to share that Abingdon PTA’s tax exemption status has recently been reinstated after over a decade of being revoked.
-To celebrate this milestone, we will be hosting a community celebration next month: Spirit Night at Chipotle in Columbia Pike.
+To celebrate this milestone, we will be hosting a community celebration next month: Spirit Night at Chipotle on Columbia Pike.
 These fundraising activities support our free community-building events (e.g., Trunk or Treat) and educational programs such as the Cardinal Kids Mentoring Program and our School Play.
 Furthermore, we are delighted to launch our [staff grants program](https://www.abingdonpta.org/grants/) to help meet needs for our educators that are not provided for by the school district such as funding for field trips.
 Living right next door to the nation’s capital affords us a wealth of learning opportunities for our Cardinals to learn and explore.

 While our volunteer team generously supports enriching our Cardinals’ classroom experience, another priority is to collectively influence policymakers to best support our students.
 For example, you may have noticed that Abingdon’s oldest tree in the back playground was recently removed prior to the start of the school year due to heart rot; we have asked our school district to consider providing commercial sail shade coverage for our back (red) playground to make recess more enjoyable during the extremely hot and sunny days.
 We have also initiated conversations with fellow Arlingon PTAs through the Arlington County Council of PTAs (CCPTA) about how we can best support field trips.